Write a function named

 Each date in the file consists of a month (1 through 12) and a day (1 through the number of days in that month [28-31]).

-Your function should read the file's data and output to the print a message indicating whether each pair of dates are at least a month apart.
+You should read the file's data and output to the console a message indicating whether each pair of dates are at least a month apart.

 To be one month apart, two dates' months must differ by at least 1.